jamesvdinh/PCA/README.md

 # Senator Voting Data (Example)
 Placing this into perspective, we can better understand how much a certain selection of points in a set are skewed towards one quality or the other, such as in a relation of sentator voting patterns.
 The image below represents a matrix of all the votes of US Senators in from the 2004-2006 term of 645 bills.
 Each row represents the votes of a single Senator, and each column represents the vote distribution of a single bill.
-The __Dark__ areas represent 'Nay' on a bill while the __Blank__ areas reprsent 'Yay' with __Gray__ representing an abstain.
+The __Dark__ areas represent 'Nay' on a bill while the __Light__ areas reprsent 'Yay' with __Gray__ representing an abstain.

 From the chart below, the data isn't very useful in determining the political biases of senators on a specific scale.
 Thus, we can use PCA projection to simplfy these data points into a more concise model.